Mc-Zen/quill/src/decorations.typ

 /// Basic command for labelling a wire at the end.
 /// - content (content): Label to display, e.g., `$|0〉$`.
 /// - n (content): How many wires the `rstick` should span.
+/// - pad (length): Adds a padding between the label and the connected wire to the left.
 /// - brace (auto, none, string): If `brace` is `auto`, then a default `}` brace
 ///      is shown only if `n > 1`.
 A brace is always shown when
 ///      explicitly given, e.g., `"}"`, `"["` or `"|"`.
 No brace is shown for